Taeniophyllum clementsii: Taxonomy and naming

-The fleshy threadfoot was first formally described in 2006 by David Jones and Bruce Gray who gave it the name Microtatorchis clementsii and published the description in The Orchadian.
+Fleshy threadfoot was first formally described in 2006 by David Jones and Bruce Gray who gave it the name Microtatorchis clementsii and published the description in The Orchadian.
 In 2014 Alexander Kocyan and André Schuiteman changed the name to Taeniophyllum clementsii.

 Distribution and habitat

 Taeniophyllum clementsii grows on higher altitude rainforest trees, often near the ends of the branches.
 It is only known from the Paluma Range National Park and the Mount Windsor National Park.